USGS Groundwater Information

 The U.S. Geological Survey provides unbiased, timely, and relevant data on the groundwater resources of the Nation:

-The Groundwater Watch web sites group related wells and data from National Water Information System (NWIS) active well networks and provide basic statistics about the water-level data.
-The USGS Groundwater Watch web site provides KMZ files presenting the mapped visualization of basic groundwater-level data statistics.
+The USGS Groundwater Watch web sites group related wells and data from National Water Information System (NWIS) active well networks and provide basic statistics about the groundwater-level data.
 Networks include the Active Groundwater Level Network, the Climate Response Network, the Real-Time Groundwater Level Network, regional and state networks, and more.

 The National Cooperative Geologic Mapping Program (NCGMP) provides accurate geologic maps and three-dimensional framework models that help to sustain and improve the quality of life and economic vitality of the Nation and to mitigate natural hazards.